ralucaportase/flot-charting-plugin/README.md

 Performance considerations
 --------------------------

-Insertion of an element into a history buffer is a constant time operation O(1).
+Insertion of an element into a history buffer is a constant time operation _O(1)_.
-Appending an array of length n to a history buffer is a linear time operation O(n).
+Appending an array of length n to a history buffer is a linear time operation _O(n)_.

-Drawing a chart of width P pixels with a history buffer of length N, of which M are newly added elements.

-_O(p)*O(log(N))*O(M logM)_  explain this
+The complexity of drawing a chart of width P pixels with a history buffer of length N, of which M are newly added elements is _O(p)*O(log(N))*O(M logM)_  explain this in a standalone doc!!

 Tests
 ------